TREC 2025 DRAGUN Track Guidelines #

 Evaluation #

-NIST assessors will examine the trustworthiness of the news articles, produce questions (similar to Task 1), and find expected answers by searching online, which will serve as rubrics for evaluating submissions for both tasks.
-Participant questions for Task 1 will be automatically graded based on the extent to which they align with assessors’ questions.
-Participant reports for Task 2 will be evaluated manually by NIST assessors, focusing on the number of assessor questions each report answers.
-Details are to be determined.
+NIST assessors will evaluate the trustworthiness of each of the 30 news articles, generate questions (similar to those in Task 1), and identify candidate answers through online searches.
+These will serve as rubrics for evaluating submissions to both tasks.
+For Task 1, participant questions will be automatically graded based on their alignment with the assessors’ questions.
+For Task 2, participant reports will be manually evaluated by NIST assessors, focusing on how many assessor questions each report answers.
+If no answer can be found in MS MARCO V2.1 (Segmented)

 Q&A #

-1. Is there a limit on how many runs each group can submit?
+- Is there a limit on how many runs each team can submit?

-Participating groups will be allowed to submit as many runs as they like, but they need authorization from the track organizers before submitting more than 10 runs per task.
-Not all runs are evaluated and groups need to specify a preference ordering during submission.
+Participating teams are allowed to submit as many runs as they like, but they need authorization from the track organizers before submitting more than 10 runs per task.
+Since not all runs are guaranteed to be evaluated, teams also need to specify a priority ordering during submission.

 Organizers #